codurance/site/_posts/2016-03-16-code-smells-part-I.md

 - Dispensables
 - Couplers

 Today I'm going to talk about Bloaters.
-The other categories I let then for a future post.
+I'll leave the other categories for a future post.

 ## Bloaters